open-joinbase/joinbase.io/content/docs/references/conf.md

 * directories of your data, schema, log and WAL(Write-Ahead Logging).

-Because joinbase is a database system.
+Because JoinBase is a database system.
 It will definitely save users' data into some places of users' disks.
 Therefore, we believe, it is best to let users explicitly specify and reserve a suitable space for the database, from both the privacy and system work's perspectives.